-I have never done a post like this before, but someone requested it on Instagram and I thought it was a fab idea.
-There are so many things about university that I just didn’t know, or I expected that completely different was going to happen, so I wanted to shed some light on what I have found.
+I have never done a post like this before, but someone requested ‘university: expectation v reality’ on Instagram and I thought it was a fab idea.
+There are so many things about university that I just didn’t know, or I expected that completely different was going to happen, so I wanted to shed some light on what I have found in this university: expectation v reality post.
 I have been trying to think of a way to share some of my experiences and I think that this is the perfect way to, because I think that people do expect certain things from uni that just don’t happen.
 Before we start though, I just wanted to say that my university experience is not the ‘normal’ and I have really being enjoying uni, so this is going to come from quite a negative place.
 Thats just me being honest!
 However, do not take what I am saying as final.
 Everyone has a different university experience and this is just a lighthearted way of sharing mine.

 Expectation: You will be so busy with a full timetable.

 Reality: I currently have 8 hours on my timetable each week, and a lot of them are not registered and non compulsory.